Read on as we explain:

 Why use Exogenous Ketones?

-Exogenous ketone supplements may provide a multitude of benefits.
+Exogenous ketone supplements may provide many benefits.

 Weight Loss Goals

-- Athletic enhancement: The improvement of energetic efficiency and fuel sparing mechanisms.
+- Athletic enhancement: The improvement of energy efficiency and fuel sparing mechanisms.
 Exogenous ketone supplementation could enhance both of these components of athletic performance.
 There is a promising outlook in this area for a variety of reasons:

 - The ‘carb-sparing’ effect from BHB suppresses the break down of muscle glycogen.
 This leads to lower lactate levels.
 When increasing exercise intensity, fat oxidation (burning) reaches a limit.
-At that point the muscle burns carbohydrates as fuel.
+At that point the muscle burns carbs as fuel.
 But when consuming Ketone esters, the body does not make this switch.
 This suggests Ketones are being used instead.
 11

 - Exogenous ketones cause the body to rely less on fat as fuel (see Fig 3).
 Fat takes longer to metabolise for energy than muscle glycogen.
 This is why fatty acids are not the preferred fuel under heavy exercise.
 This could be useful for keto-adapted athletes performing high-intensity cardiovascular or strength training.12 This is particularly useful for the Keto-adapted athlete who wants to undergo high-intensity cardiovascular or strength training.